 The stellar field of Uttara Ashadha is anchored by Sigma Sagittarii, known in Western astronomy as Nunki (apparent magnitude +2.05), one of the brightest stars in Sagittarius and the second-brightest in the constellation.
 Nunki sits at the vane of Sagittarius's arrow in Western star maps, a fitting image for a nakshatra whose symbol is the piercing tusk.
 Ancient Babylonian astronomers called this star Nunki and associated it with the "proclamation of the sea" - a proclamation with the gravity and weight of deep water, which again resonates with Uttara Ashadha's sober, enduring quality.
 Tau Sagittarii is sometimes added as a secondary star of the nakshatra.

 A notable astronomical feature belongs later in the nakshatra, not at its Capricorn entrance. अभिजित (Abhijit), the extra "victory nakshatra" remembered in some 28-nakshatra reckonings, begins at 6°40′ Capricorn inside Uttara Ashadha's fourth pada and extends to 10°53′20″ Capricorn, crossing just beyond Uttara Ashadha into early Shravana.
 Abhijit corresponds to Vega, the brightest star in Lyra, and carries the sense of victory (अभिजित्, "the victorious").
 This corrects a common shorthand: the Abhijit overlap intensifies the late Capricorn portion of Uttara Ashadha, not the 0°00′ Capricorn threshold.
-In मुहूर्त (electional astrology), that distinction matters because the chart-reader must know whether a graha is merely entering Makara or actually touching the Abhijit arc.
+In मुहूर्त (electional astrology), that distinction matters practically: a graha entering Capricorn at 0°00′ has crossed a sign boundary but has not yet reached the Abhijit arc.
+Only once it moves to 6°40′ Capricorn does it begin to carry the victory-intensification that Abhijit represents.
+For muhurta work - choosing auspicious times for weddings, business initiations, or important undertakings - this is the difference between ordinary early Capricorn and Abhijit-strengthened late Capricorn, and the two are not interchangeable.

 Vishvedevas: The Universal Gods and Their Vedic Myth